 How to disclose diversity information

-Your corporation has to disclose diversity information at annual meetings starting in 2020.
+As of 2020, your corporation has to disclose diversity information at annual meetings.

 Send diversity information at the same time to:

 - shareholders, with the annual meeting notice, and

 Your corporation may choose to include the diversity information in its proxy circular.
 If so, the simplest way to send the information to Corporations Canada is to submit your corporation's proxy circular for free through the Online Filing Centre or by email to IC.corporationscanada.IC@canada.ca.